 WCCC Cuts The Ribbon On New Center

-Westmoreland County Community College cut the ribbon on its newest campus facility, adjacent to the Indiana County Technology Center in White Township, just north of downtown Indiana.
+Westmoreland County Community College cut the ribbon on its newest campus facility, adjacent to the Indiana County Technology Center in White Township, just north of downtown Indiana on October 13.

 The site did not offer adequate space to house science labs — nor was it near the IndiGO (Indiana County Transit Authority) bus lines so, WCCC President Dr. Tuesday Stanley told those gathered for Thursday’s ceremony, “maybe six years ago we had a meeting” at the Airport Road center and started planning for a center that has state-of-the-art classrooms and labs for computers, biology, chemistry, phlebotomy and nursing.

-“A whole lot of people had a whole lot of reasons to walk away from this,” said former state Rep. Dave Reed of Indiana, now an executive with First Commonwealth Bank.
+“A whole lot of people had a whole lot of reasons to walk away from this,” said former State Representative Dave Reed of Indiana, now an executive with First Commonwealth Bank.

-“It went through many hurdles, many obstacles,” said state Sen. Joe Pittman, R-Indiana, whose district includes WCCC campuses in White Township and in New Kensington.
+“It went through many hurdles, many obstacles,” said State Senator Joe Pittman, R-Indiana, whose district includes WCCC campuses in White Township and in New Kensington.
 WCCC also has centers in Youngwood, Murrysville, Latrobe and Uniontown.

-“It is truly a blessing when a vision becomes a reality,” said state Rep. Jim Struzzi, R-Indiana.
+“It is truly a blessing when a vision becomes a reality,” said State Representative Jim Struzzi, R-Indiana.

-“I am proud to have been a very small part of this project,” said former state Sen. Don White, R-Indiana.
+“I am proud to have been a very small part of this project,” said former State Senator Don White, R-Indiana.

 “We wouldn’t be here if you hadn’t helped us in 2000,” Stanley told the former senator.